apache/systemds/algorithms-regression.md

 Distribution
 $y_i \sim Normal(\mu_i, \sigma^2)$
-models the “unexplained” residual noise and is assumed independent across different records.
+models the "unexplained" residual noise and is assumed independent across different records.

 The goal is to estimate the regression coefficients and the residual